jear/openstack_lab/README.md

 ![img/heat_srv_neutron1.jpg](img/heat_srv_neutron2.jpg)

+#### Heat Prestashop template

+Now we can try to elaborate our template.

-4. Delete the 2 previous stacks `openstack stack delete hellostack` and `openstack stack delete  servers_in_new_neutron_net`.
+1. Delete the 2 previous stacks `openstack stack delete hellostack` and `openstack stack delete  servers_in_new_neutron_net`.
-5. Based on servers_in_existing_neutron_net.yaml and servers_in_new_neutron_net.yaml templates, try to mix these templates in order to create a new one that fulfill Prestashop infrastructure needs. (hint do not create a new router, just attach to router1).
+2. Based on servers_in_existing_neutron_net.yaml and servers_in_new_neutron_net.yaml templates, try to mix these templates in order to create a new one that fulfill Prestashop infrastructure needs. (hint do not create a new router, just attach to router1).